cloudera/hue/docs/admin-manual/manual.md

 ## Supported Browsers

-The two latest LTS versions of each browsers.
+The two latest LTS versions of each browsers:

 * IE/Edge
 * Safari
 * Chrome